keithjgrant/keithjgrant.com/content/posts/2018/03/html5-sectioning-and-landmark-elements.md

 Your page likely has a header and footer.
 That’s what `<header>` and `<footer>` are for.
 When used near the top-level of your DOM, outside any landmark elements, they denote landmarks for the page.

 However, these elements aren’t restricted only to use at a high level.
-If you have an `<article>`s on the page, for instance, it can have its own `<header>` and/or `<footer>`.
+If you have an `<article>` on the page, for instance, it can have its own `<header>` and/or `<footer>`.
 In this case, it won’t function as a landmark, but it does provide semantic meaning in context.
 For example:

 ```html
 <article>